rajputlakhveer/rajputlakhveer.github.io/_posts/2026-02-13-cicd-pipelines-demystified.md

 Mastering CI/CD means mastering **modern software delivery**.

 Whether you’re a solo developer or an enterprise team, building a smart pipeline will transform how you ship software. 💪

----

-If you want, I can generate:

-✅ An infographic-style summary image
-✅ A LinkedIn caption with hashtags
-✅ A real-world CI/CD YAML example (GitHub/Jenkins/GitLab)
-✅ A Ruby on Rails specific CI/CD pipeline guide